 COURSE DESCRIPTION: This course will provide students with an introduction of current digital photo technology as a fine art, documentary, and social media tool.
-Students will study both the basic technical and aesthetic qualities of digital photography, while using Adobe Photoshop for editing and enhancing their images.
-Through the use of Photoshop, digital cameras, scanners and printers, students will explore the world of the "electronic darkroom".
-Prior computer experience is recommended, but not required.
-Upon successful completion of this course, students can enroll in the Advanced Photography course.
-This course is aligned with MATC for 3 transcripted credits if a student receives a grade of B or better.
+Students will study digital photography's basic technical and aesthetic qualities while using Adobe Photoshop® to edit and enhance their images.
+Through Photoshop®, digital cameras, scanners, and printers, students will explore the world of the "electronic darkroom."
+Prior computer experience is recommended but not required.
+Upon completing this course, students can enroll in the Advanced Photography course.
+This course is aligned with MATC for three (3) transcripted college credits if a student receives a grade of C or better.